 Lunch at Laila Cafe

 Its striking pink facade is bound to attract all the Instagrammers to stop by.
 Admittedly, I had my doubts that it would just be one of those that looked pretty but lacked substance.
 Thankfully, it wasn’t!
 The food was pretty decent in my opinion.
 We tried out the Buttermilk Fried Chicken Pita Wrap, Chicken & Waffles, and the Shakshuka (not pictured).
-Whilst not super wowing, it definitely still have our stamp of approval and a good brunch spot!
+Whilst not super wowing, it definitely still has our stamp of approval and is a good brunch spot!
 Read more about our experience & review at Laila Cafe here.

 If you’re looking for the best view of Edinburgh, Calton Hill is the place to be.
 Calton Hill is actually listed as a UNESCO World Heritage site and is free of charge to explore.
 You basically get a whole 360-view of the city, from the Old Town and all the way towards the shore.
-It’s a must-visit spot for any Edinburgh travel guide and itineraries.
+It’s a must-visit spot for any Edinburgh travel guide and itinerary.

 Apart from the glorious views, you can also find plenty of historic monuments there including the National Monument of Scotland, which has earned the nickname “Acropolis of Scotland”!

 Dinner at Ondine